Shreya869/Shreya869/README.md

 - 📫 How to reach me ...
 [E-mail](jayant.shreya@gmail.com) or [LinkedIn Profile](https://www.linkedin.com/in/shreyajayant20)
 - 📝 What I write ...
 [Medium Profile](https://medium.com/@jayant.shreya)
 - ⚡ Fun fact: ...I'm a certified classical dancer (Kathak)
+- ⚡ Favourite Quote: ..."The intention is not to avoid mistakes but to make sure that we manage them and learn from them.
+I would rather fail in action than because of inaction."

 <img